Theater Minor Program Details

 Our program often offers free master classes and workshops with nationally recognized theater arts professionals.
 We also often take students to see live theater at local theaters in Norristown and Philadelphia, and, of course, on Broadway.

 - Annual One-Act Scriptwriting Contest—Each Spring the Department of English offers WRT/THE/ENG 380: Scriptwriting.
 English majors, theater minors, and especially those enrolled in ENG 380 are invited to enter our annual one-act scriptwriting contest.
 These scripts are adjudicated by an outside judge and the top three scripts are performed by theater students as part of the One-Act Play Festival.
 The One-Act Play Festival is an exciting and well-attended event.
 We celebrate our students’ successful writings with refreshments and a lively evening of theater.
-If you are interested in entering the one-act scriptwriting contest, please contact Michelle Filling-Brown, PhD.
+If you are interested in entering the one-act scriptwriting contest, please contact Kaitlin Glenn.

 - Enlarge aesthetic sensitivity, creativity, and artistic integrity